Whole Earth image from JHT's Planetary Pixel Emporium

 The Surface Water Record is a comprehensive map record of the Earth's changing surface water (including current flooding or drought).
-It is accessed by clicking on one of the grid squares illustrated above.
 Links to GIS data supporting the displays are also provided.
-This 20 year long effort has been sustained by grants and contracts from NASA, the European Commission, the World Bank, the Latin American Development Bank, and by Dartmouth College and the University of Colorado.
+This >20 year long effort has been sustained by grants and contracts from NASA, the European Commission, the World Bank, the Latin American Development Bank, and by Dartmouth College and the University of Colorado.
 Version 3 is fully automated with daily updates.

 Daily updates complete at 13:40 MST/20:40 UTC

 River Watch 2 is an experimental river discharge and watershed runoff measurement system.
-One capability is to detect and measure floods.
+It can detect and measure floods.
 Satellite microwave sensors provide global coverage of the Earth’s land surface on a near-daily basis and, at certain wavelengths, without major interference from cloud cover.
-Using a processing strategy first developed for wide-area optical sensors (1), these sensors (e.g. AMSR-E, AMSR-2, TRMM, and GPM) can measure river discharge changes.
+Using a processing strategy first developed for wide-area optical sensors (1), these sensors (e.g. AMSR-E, AMSR-2, TRMM, and GPM) can measure river discharge changes at carefully selected locations.
 As rivers rise and discharge increases, river measurement sites can very sensitively monitor these changes (2, 3).
 Transformation of the remote sensing signal to discharge values is accomplished via a rating equation (as is the case for stage-based discharge measurements on the ground).
 For River Watch 2, the calibrating discharge values are obtained by runs of a global runoff model (4).

 Some Sample Results and Services

 Damaging flooding in the Pakistani Punjab, sample view, September 8, 2014.
 See also Flood Event display.

 Damaging flooding in the Sindh, Pakistan, sample view, September 21, 2014.
 See also Flood Event display.